Christian M. 6 min read

 Yes.
 MPLS is an overlay technology, meaning it can run over various connection types, including fibre, copper, and even wireless technologies like 5G business broadband and satellite business broadband.

-However, its performance depends on the quality of the underlying connection, so its typically deploy over high-performance circuits like leased lines rather than standard SoGEA or even contended full fibre business broadband.
+However, its performance depends on the quality of the underlying connection, so it’s typically deployed over high-performance circuits like leased lines rather than standard SoGEA or even contended full fibre business broadband.

 What are the cost considerations for implementing MPLS?